 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Brandy Ball Blake serves as the Professional and Technical Communication Coordinator at the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Brandy Ball Blake (she/her/hers) serves as the director of professional and technical communication at the Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Tech.

-Blake coaches ISyE students on writing for Senior Design projects and other ISyE technical/professional writing projects.
-In the long-term, Blake is developing a school writing program that helps meet the needs of ISyE students and faculty.
-Additionally, she advises and assists ISyE students with their scholarship and graduate fellowship applications, including those for the NSF Graduate Fellowship program, and supports the academic office in registration and additional advising tasks as needed.
+Blake coaches ISyE students on writing, presentations, visual design, and data visualization.
+Working primarily with Senior and Cornerstone Design classes, Blake is developing a communication program that helps meet the needs of ISyE students and faculty.
+Additionally, she advises and assists ISyE students with their scholarship and graduate fellowship applications, including those for the NSF Graduate Fellowship program.

-Prior to assuming her current position, she was the Associate Director of the Communication Center, where she worked extensively with communication across Georgia Tech’s curriculum, managed day-to-day operations of the Center, developed initiatives to help STEM students improve communication, and developed and lead numerous workshops on communication skills.
-She originally came to Tech after receiving her PhD from the University of Georgia as a Marion Brittain Postdoctoral Fellow, teaching rhetoric and composition in the school of Literature, Media, and Communication.
-Her first-year composition textbook, Monsters, co-edited with L. Andrew Cooper, incorporates her love for things that go bump in the night with useful tools for helping students become better communicators.
+Prior to assuming her current position, she was the Director of the Communication Center, where she worked extensively with students and professors across Georgia Tech on assisting with communication needs, managed day-to-day operations of the Center, developed initiatives to help STEM students improve communication, and developed and led numerous workshops on communication skills.
+She originally came to Tech after receiving her PhD from the University of Georgia.
+Dr. Blake's current research is on perceptions of engineers in culture and how those perceptions shape the way engineers communicate.
+In conjunction with this research, she teaches English classes on engineers in literature and culture.

 Victorian and Children's Literature